pemcg/manageiq-automation-howto-guide/chapter17/service_dialogs.md

 dialog_field["default_value"] = 2
 ```

-For a dynamic drop-down list, the _values_ key of this hash is also a hash of key/value pairs, with each pair representing a value to be displayed in the element, and the corresponding _data\_type_ value to be returned to Automate as the _dialog__* option if that choice is selected.
+For a dynamic drop-down list, the `values` key of this hash is also a hash of key/value pairs, with each pair representing a value to be displayed in the element, and the corresponding 'data\_type' value to be returned to Automate as the **dialog\_*** option if that choice is selected.

 Another more real-world example is: